nmondal/cowj/README.md

 > objective is to optimize back-end development and replacing it with configurations.

+This is immediately helpful in rapid development of prototypes, and in many cases, rapidly developing and deploying solutions to customers side of things.
+This aims to de facto replace Mule software for almost all practical purposes.

-Cowj let's you build back-end systems :
+Cowj let's you build back-end systems blazing fast and has the following features:

-1. APIs
+1. You can write APIs

-2. Batch processing with Cron
+2. Can do Batch processing with Cron

-3. Event Processing
+3. Event Processing capabilities ( with RAMA & Other Plugins)

 4. Data Processing